 School attendance barriers: Tanya and Jyoti’s stories

 Tanya and Jyoti have children who face barriers to attend school and have sought help through Action for Children’s Parent Talk service.
-This blog shares those stories, how Action for Children can help and what we want to see changed.
+This blog shares how Action for Children can help and what we want to see changed.

 We’re on hand to support parents, when you need us.

-For the past couple of years, Tanya’s teenage daughter has struggled with anxiety around going to school.
-Tanya says the situation has placed strain on their relationship and has left her feeling there is a lack of support and options for children like hers.
+Tanya says the situation has placed strain on their relationship and feels there's a lack of support for children like hers.

-“Lockdown meant she missed out on the traditional transition to secondary school.
-She had come from a very small primary school so once lockdown was lifted, she just couldn’t deal with it.
+"Lockdown meant she missed out on the traditional transition to secondary school.
+She had come from a very small primary school so once lockdown was lifted, she just couldn’t deal with it."

 Tanya has tried accessing support for her daughter through her doctors, counselling and part time arrangements with the school.